New Berlin West Middle/High School: 2018 Anti-Semitic allegations

 In 2018, New Berlin West halted its yearbook distribution after the school learned that a senior student chose a yearbook quote referring to the Holocaust.
 His quote read, "There will always be one true Final Solution."
 A spokesman of the Milwaukee Jewish Federation was on record as finding the quote "very disturbing and upsetting".
-Terribly disappointing.

 Hall Of Fame

 This is the current athletic hall of fame for New Berlin West Middle/High School.